ADA Accommodations

 Disabled Parking

 Only vehicles displaying an ADA plate or placard, and transporting a qualified person, may park in a parking space that is identified as an ADA stall.
 ADA stalls on the University of Utah campus are designated with a posted metal sign.
-All vehicles parked in a signed ADA stall are required by Federal Law to display a state issued disabled placard or license plate.
+All vehicles parked in a signed ADA stall are required by Federal Law to display a state-issued disabled placard or license plate.
+University students, staff, and faculty are required to purchase a University permit in addition to their ADA plate or placard.

 How to Display a Placard

-ADA placards must be hung from the rear view mirror with both sides of the placard visible from the front of the vehicle.
+ADA placards must be hung from the rearview mirror so that both sides of the placard are visible to compliance officers.
 Do not display the placard while driving.

 Where You May Park